 Council resolved at the 23 September 2021 Ordinary Council Meeting to continue to hold its Ordinary Meetings for 2021/2022 on the fourth Thursday of each month.

-Council resolved at its September 2018 Ordinary Council Meeting to continue to hold its Ordinary Meetings for 2018/2020 on the fourth Thursday of each month, with the exception of the December meetings which will be held on the third Thursday of the month due to the Christmas closure.
-The meetings will be continue to be held in the William Gardner Conference Room at the Glen Innes Severn Learning Centre and commence at 6.00pm, with a 15 minute Community Consultation Session to start at 5.45pm.
-Please note that there is no Council Meeting held in January.
+The meetings will be continue to be held in the William Gardner Conference Room at the Glen Innes Severn Learning Centre and commence at 6.00pm, with a 15 minute Community Consultation Session to start at 5.45pm (dependent on COVID-19 restrictions).

 The Community Consultation Session Guidelines (Pertaining to Council Meetings) can be viewed at this link.

 Please also note that Council meetings will continue to be live streamed and viewable on Council’s website for a period of twelve (12) months from the date of the meeting.

 Council meetings are live streamed from the William Gardner Conference Room and viewable at http://webcast.gisc.nsw.gov.au/

 You will also be able to access archived meetings.These are available on this website for twelve (12) months from the date of each meeting.